louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

    - Expected: Box and BoxSlot records should be created with proper relationships and data
    - Status: ✅ Completed - Successfully synchronized 3,475 boxes and over 3,800 box slots with proper relationships and data

+4. Product Storage Synchronization
+   - Setup: Configure access to legacy Artikel_Lagerorte and Lager_Schuetten tables
+   - Steps: Run ProductStorage synchronization process after fixing the product ID mismatch
+   - Expected: ProductStorage records should be created with proper relationships to products and box slots
+   - Status: 🔄 In progress - Identified issue with product ID mismatch, implementing fix

-4. Product Placement
+5. Product Placement
    - Setup: Create test storage locations, boxes, and products
    - Steps: Assign products to box slots
    - Expected: Products should be correctly associated with slots and locations
    - Status: 🔄 Pending implementation

-5. Box Movement
+6. Box Movement
    - Setup: Create test storage locations, boxes with products
    - Steps: Move a box to a different storage location
    - Expected: All product slots should update to the new location
    - Status: 🔄 Pending implementation

-6. Inventory Reservation
+7. Inventory Reservation
    - Setup: Create test products in storage
    - Steps: Reserve inventory for an order
    - Expected: Reserved inventory should be marked and not available for other orders
    - Status: 🔄 Pending implementation

-7. Picking Process
+8. Picking Process
    - Setup: Create test order with multiple products
    - Steps: Generate picking list and complete picking
    - Expected: Inventory should be updated and movements recorded